gvwilson/sensibleadventures/princess-bear/princess-bear.md

 "What happened to the dam?"
 Prince Thokmay broke in.
 "We saw the wave..."

 "Oh, the dam, the dam," Nangyal said with a wave of his hand.
 "I'm sure it's still there.
-The river would be a *lot* more lively right now if Ramdu had managed to bring it down.
+The river would be a *lot* more lively right now if Ranneda had managed to bring it down.
 It's too bad---we worked a long time for this."

-"Ramdu?" the prince said blankly. "*Sergeant* Ramdu?"
+"Ranneda?" the prince said blankly. "*Sergeant* Ranneda?"

-"Oh, yes, *Sergeant* Ramdu," Nangyal agreed.
+"Oh, yes, *Sergeant* Ranneda," Nangyal agreed.
 He sighed.
 "I don't suppose she could have survived.
 She got that from our mother, you know.
 She never learned how to give up either."

 The prince's jaw dropped.
 "Your---wait, you're her sister?
 I mean, her brother?"

 "Stow that!"
 Rust snarled.
 "Whadda you want?"